korylprince/go-onvif/README.md

 }
 ```

-The response type, `GetCapabilitiesResponse` does not have any prefixes:
+The response type, `GetCapabilitiesResponse`, does not have any prefixes:

 ```go
 // GetCapabilitiesResponse is an ONVIF GetServicesResponse response